sponticel/Get-Productive/README.md

 ## Project Description

 Get Productive is the app that will help you get you daily task done.
 A simple Task manager that will help you stay organized.
-Using AirTable and React the user is able to add daily tasks, options will allow the user to set a deadline, rearrange and cross of tasks as you go.
-The User will also have the ability to further organize these tasks by type such as; Project, Personal, Health or Work.
+Using AirTable and React, the user is able to add daily tasks, options will allow the user to set a date, add further details and edit them .
+The User will also have the ability to further organize these tasks by set labels such as; Project, Personal, Health or Work.

 ## Wireframes
 ####Homepage Desktop view